Aircloak/aircloak/cloak/docs/diffix.md

 Here the assumed min and max for the `amount` column are 0 and 1000000.
 The `amount` column is replaced with this `CASE` statement, ensuring that any value from the `amount` column does not exceed these bounds.

-For simplicity, these substitutions are not shown in the [example datasource query](#generate-db-query).
+For simplicity, these substitutions are not shown in the [example database query](#generate-db-query).

 ### Add protection against JOIN timing attack

-As described in the [JOIN timing attack](./attacks.md#join-timing-attack), an analyst can strongly influence query execution time in the datasource by including `JOIN` expressions that may return an empty table.
+As described in the [JOIN timing attack](./attacks.md#join-timing-attack), an analyst can strongly influence query execution time in the database by including `JOIN` expressions that may return an empty table.
 [ghi3691](https://github.com/Aircloak/aircloak/issues/3691)

 To prevent this, the cloak modifies all but the last JOIN expression so that at least one row is always returned.
 This is done with a `UNION` operation: